jundalisay/spblist/content/en/material/principles/part-3/chapter-04b.md

 ---
 heading: "Chapter 4b"
+title: "Static Electricity: Lightning"
-title: "Colors"
+# title: "Electric Potential"
-date: 2024-12-28
+# date: 2023-11-10
+draft: true
+weight: 14
-image: /graphics/physics/spectrum.jpg
+image: /covers/maxwell.jpg
-description: "Colors are part of the spectrum."
+description: "Electricity is the main substance of radiance"
+icon: /icons/spmat.png
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-weight: 14
-icon: /icons/spmat.png
-toc: false
 ---

-Colors are produced by the variations in wavelength relative to others.

-White light has many wavelengths of ranging from

-{{< i s="/graphics/physics/spectrum.jpg" a="Colors" >}}
+Maxwell's Treatise on Electricity starts with the description of static electricity which is caused by friction.

+Lightning is caused by ions in the clouds.